jo-quantamap/Quantamap/1_generic.md

 ---
 layout: page
-title: B Generic
+title: Who we are
-description: Lorem ipsum dolor est
+description: Get to know the QuantaMAP team
 image: assets/images/pic11.jpg
 nav-menu: true
 ---